noiseprotocol/noise_spec/noise.md

 any unused bytes.
 The label should be unique to the particular ciphertext, descriptor, and protocol.

+Also takes an optional key pair for the `s` variable.
 All other variables are set to empty.

 5.3.
 Creating a message
 ------------------------